 With low level complaints you may be able to offer a solution there and then.
-However this won't always be the case.
+However, this won't always be the case.
 With more serious complaints you should provide the person with an assurance that you'll investigate the matter and get back to them with a response at a later date.

-Guild Insurance expects those insured with us not to admit liability (or name someone else as being at fault), or to offer any compensation without contacting us first.
-However this doesn't prevent you from apologising or showing sympathy for any pain or inconvenience the person may be experiencing.
+Guild Insurance expects those insured with us to not admit liability (or name someone else as being at fault), or to offer any compensation without contacting us first.
 Contact Guild Insurance on 1800 810 213 as soon as you've received a complaint; don't wait till it escalates to a claim for compensation.
 We'll provide advice and support to assist you to deal appropriately and professionally with what can be a challenging and possibly upsetting situation.
 Utilising this support can be the difference between sorting a problem quickly and it escalating to a serious claim.